 As an undergraduate at Virginia Tech, I worked with a USAID funded grant where I became interested in agricultural and natural resource development work.
 In this position, I specifically became interest in monitoring, evaluation, and quantifying the economic impact of development projects.
-I was a Master’s International student in the Department of Forestry and Environmental Resources where I completed my Master’s degree in conjunction with Peace Corps service.
+I am a Master’s International student in the Department of Forestry and Environmental Resources where I am doing my Master’s degree in conjunction with Peace Corps service.
 I served as an Agriculture volunteer in an indigenous region in the Comarca Ngäbe-Buglé, Panamá from 2013-2015.
 As a Peace Corps Volunteer, I promoted integrated pest management techniques, and also worked with high school seniors to navigate the university admissions process.

 Career goal: I hope to work with an Agricultural and Natural Resource development organization in Latin America.
-I am currently the passport coordinator in the Office of International Affairs at NC State.

 Previous degrees and where earned: